LynnHajjHassan/Bloom-of-Death/README.md

-# 3D Coding Journey 🚀🎨
+# Project: Bloom of Death
 This is a 3D mystery game developed using Java3D, where the player takes on the role of a detective with a dark secret.
 Instead of solving a crime, the detective is secretly working for the killer to hide and manipulate evidence in exchange for money.

 ## 📌 Features